dmbarbour/awelon/AboutABC.md

 Sequence interpretation is related to ABCD, which will extend ABC with a dictionary of common sequences based on analysis of many projects.
 However, sequence interpretation is local to the interpreter, and potentially specialized to a problem domain or installation.

-## Pitfalls to Avoid

-### Conditional Capabilities (Do not!)

-When brainstorming, one of my ideas was a convention of the form `{?foo}`, whose output was a sum type depending on whether the environment recognizes `{foo}` as a valid capability.
-This initially seems neat because it results in code adaptable to the environment.
-However, the properties are simply *wrong* for adaptive code.

-The question of whether a capability is available should be resolved at the point the capability is acquired, upstream of where it is applied.
-This enables a bigger picture view of what resources are available for developing adaptive code.
-This separation of concerns also improves portability, extensibility, configuration management, testing with mockup environments, and security.

-### Conventions for Defining Symbols in ABC (Do not!)

-Several times, I've been tempted to support a user-defined symbol extension from within ABC.
-Each time, I determine this is a very bad idea.
-However, it seems easy to forget why.
-An example mechanism considered was:

-        : :: N(c) * ([x→y] * e) → e  -- DO NOT
-          where `c` is a UTF-8 character
-          and the block contains meaning of that codepoint

-Using a capability to define capability texts is similarly awful.
-This feature is a bad idea because:

-* preventing or detecting cycles is difficult
-* scoping properties are unclear, esp. with blocks and composition
-* becomes implicit form of abstraction, more than one way to do it
-* tracking dictionary context hinders reuse and equational reasoning
-* issues regarding symbol maintenance and update
-* concerns for security: distrusted software can guess common symbols

-I believe these problems arise due to the interaction of definitions with blocks, streaming code, and mutually distrustful software components.
-However, if we pushed definitions into a lower semantic layer than ABC - e.g. a form of shorthand or compression - I think it will be okay.
-This possibility is discussed below.

 ## Future Development: Awelon Bytecode Deflated (ABCD)

 ABC isn't frozen.
-As projects, applications, and frameworks are developed, I expect to learn that a few changes might simplify static analysis, improve optimizability, or eliminate some repetitive code.
-Such scenarios will eventually lead to careful evolution of ABC. *The future of ABC is data-driven design.*
+As projects, applications, and frameworks are developed, I expect to learn that a few changes might simplify static analysis, improve optimizability, or reduce repetitive code.
+What is learned will eventually lead to careful evolution of ABC. *The future of ABC is data-driven design.*

-To help address performance, analysis, and code repetition concerns - assuming code that can be expressed in ABC normally - I'm contemplating a language ABCD (Awelon Bytecode Deflated) that extends ABC with a dictionary mapping unused characters to common sequences of ABC.

-I will take a very large corpus of ABC paragraphs, covering thousands of projects, to systematically discover common subprogram sequences that would be excellent targets for compression.
-This is more challenging than traditional compression: the possibility exists to rearrange code a little to factor out common structure.

-Of the strongest candidates for compression, I would seek sequences with relatively simple types that can be comprehended and documented by humans, and that seem promising to simplify static analysis or performance if treated as primitives.
-For example, we might optimize encodings for maps and folds over a list, addending lists, testing whether a value is a natural number or positive integer, extracting a record from an association list, addition and multiplication of matrices.

-If this works as well as I hope, then ABCD will become a very effective language for streaming, interpreters, and compilers, while retaining ABC's simple semantics, security, and tacit concatenative structure.
-ABC would remain the small, trusted kernel targeted for constructive proofs.
-ABC can be translated to ABCD easily enough by simple parsing or rewrite techniques, and the converse is even easier.
+However, ABC should be kept minimal.

+I plan to develop a larger bytecode above ABC: ABCD, or ABC Deflated.

+ABCD extends ABC with a dictionary that maps UTF-8 characters (in the 2+ octet range) to large, commonly used sequences of ABC.
+ABCD enables streaming compression of a raw ABC stream against this dictionary.
+In addition to compression benefits, a carefully designed ABCD dictionary can simplify static analysis and rewrite optimizations by capturing known-safe patterns with high level equational laws.
+For example, we may introduce operators to map or fold over lists, or manipulate association lists as row-polymorphic records.

+In presence of ABCD, updates to ABC are only necessary for new primitive concepts that could not otherwise be expressed.
+ABCD addresses bytecode layer performance and parsimony.

-The extension of ABCD would be an incremental effort, with attention to newly popular data structures and design patterns.
-This will be a slow process, guided by consideration for overheads of language updates and larger dictionaries.
-Those overheads include costs for upgrading existing systems, plus the costs associated with keeping a larger dictionary for operations that are progressively more rare and specialized.
-I.e. UTF-8 supports over a million characters, but I doubt we'll ever want million element lookup tables.
-However, in two octets, UTF-8 supports two thousand characters.
-I expect we could do a great deal of good for a wide variety of problem domains with a library of two thousand common functions!
+Development of ABCD shall be an incremental and empirical effort, based on actual data, and with attention to newly popular data structures and patterns, and constrained by concerns about growing a dictionary too large.
+There is a point of diminishing returns for larger dictionaries.
+But I suspect we could do a great deal of good with the UTF-8 two octet range (almost two thousand elements).

-I currently favoring the following constraints for future development:

-* single octet codes reserved for very rare core ABC extensions
-* higher codes will be utilized by ABCD, initially within two octets
-* esoteric C0 and C1 to be avoided, or leveraged for out-of-band comms
-* ABCD supports extensions for inference, performance, compression
-* ABC only extended for new core features that can't otherwise be modeled

-ABCD can be leveraged together with external `{#secureHash}` lookups plus streaming compression algorithms below UTF-8.
-Secure hash lookups are great for project specific libraries or templates, and they support cached compilation.
-Streaming compression is excellent great for communicating large amounts of text for human perusal or embedded DSLs, or for compressing capabilities and annotations that appear repeatedly.
+ABCD, external `{#secureHash}` resources, and streaming compression below UTF-8 (e.g. [DEFLATE](http://en.wikipedia.org/wiki/DEFLATE)) seem to fulfill largely orthogonal roles for compression and performance:

+* Secure hash resources for large templates, libraries, frameworks
+* ABCD covers shorter sequences encountered frequently across projects
+* UTF-8 compression covers embedded text, capabilities, local patterns

-Between these techniques and sequence interpretation, I believe ABC can be very performance competitive for streaming data and control, while retaining nice syntactic and semantic properties.
+In addition, compression can be explicitly modeled within an ABCD stream, though it won't be profitable until dictionary lookups are cheap to express in ABCD.
+Anyhow, between these compression layers, I believe streaming Awelon projects can be very performance competitive for streaming control and data.

 ## Ambiguous Awelon Bytecode (AMBC)

 Ambiguous ABC (AMBC), is an extension to ABC to directly express AO's ambiguity feature.
-Essentially, ABC is extended with `(|)`, which are used exactly as they are in AO.
+Essentially, ABC is extended with `(|)`, which operate exactly as they do in AO.
 E.g. `vr(wl|>M)c` has two potential meanings - the left always swaps two values, the right conditionally swaps them.
-In AO, this ambiguity becomes an asset for rapid prototyping, exploratory programming, adaptive code, and incremental refinement.
+Ambiguity must properly nest with blocks.
+In some contexts, ambiguity becomes an asset for rapid prototyping, exploratory programming, adaptive code, and incremental refinement.
+(But caveat emptor: ambiguity hinders performance and reasoning.)

 The choice of meanings is not deterministic, but is constrained by typeful context and guided by heuristics.
 The set of meanings is always finite, but potentially intractable - e.g. it is trivial to construct short AMBC programs that represent spaces of 2^100 ABC programs.
 There are useful techniques for searching large spaces: hill climbing, repeated local search, genetic programming, etc..
+AMBC never guarantees an 'optimal' choice of program, but will often choose well enough.

 My intuition is that AMBC is not very suitable for streaming code.
 The typeful context to disambiguate earlier options are often unavailable until later in the stream.
 This might be an area worth exploring, but in general AMBC should not be accepted outside of special programming environments.

-AMBC may be used with the ABCD dictionary or `{#secureHash}` resources.
+AMBC can be used with `{#secureHash}` resources, which may themselves be ambiguous (though, naturally, it would be an error to reference ambiguous resources outside of AMBC systems).
+It may also be used with ABCD dictionaries, though said dictionaries will never be ambiguous.